jasonsbarr/SimplyJavaScript/README.md

 #### 0. Getting started with computing and computer science

+##### _Write most of this section as separate articles_

 -   What is a computer?
     -   Human computers and calculating machines
     -   Primitive computing
     -   1613: first known use of the word "computer"
     -   19th and early 20th century computing
         -   Human computing
     -   Mechanical computing
     -   The Analytical Engine: the first theoretically universal computing machine
         -   The first computer programs
         -   Ada's vision of symbolic computing
     -   Early digital computers
         -   ABC
         -   Colossus
     -   Turing completeness and computability
-        -   ENIAC &ndash; the first Turing complete digital computer
+        -   ENIAC – the first Turing complete digital computer
     -   Stored program computers and code as data (von Neumann architecture)
         -   Manchester Mark 1
         -   EDVAC